serg-kritsa/micro-front-ends-concept/additional-notes.md

 to see subapp page go to http://localhost:8080/dashboard in browser refactored BrowserRouter to get access to history object to redirect to /dashboard if logged in

+## route access
+way of restriction page access if not logged in